bertrandchenal/lakota/examples/multi_write_context.md

-# Multiple writes, revision history and squash with context manager
+# Multiple writes, revision history and defrag with context manager

 This example is identical to [multi_write.md](multi_write.md) except that we use the `Collection.multi` context manager in order to group multi writes into